 There is no single cure for an addiction to opioids.
 However, taking part in comprehensive treatment provides patients with the education, treatment, and compassion that are required in order to successfully lay the groundwork for lasting recovery to occur.

-If you or someone that you love is battling an addiction to these powerful substances, please reach out to Discovery House Comprehensive Treatment Centers of Rhode Island today.
+If you or someone that you love is battling an addiction to these powerful substances, please reach out to Rhode Island Comprehensive Treatment Centers today.
 We are here to provide you with the highest quality of individualized care available to assist you in progressing towards a life free from addiction.